Tuscany in October: The Ultimate Italian Experience

 It’s food lovers’ heaven

 Tuscany is at its most delicious during autumn, no doubt about it.
 In October, the local markets and surrounding woods are teeming with mushrooms, game dishes feature heavily on restaurants’ menus, chestnut stalls pop up across the region, and, by the end of the month, vino novello (young wine) starts to make an appearance on the shelves.
-Olive harvest runs from September to December and provides a golden opportunity to try the local fett’unta, toasted bread soaked in newly pressed extra virgin olive oil.

-Mid-October marks the opening of the white truffle season, and hunting for them in the hills of San Miniato, between Florence and Pisa, is a classic Tuscan experience not to be missed.
-Otherwise, there are lots of opportunities to join guided tastings, cooking classes, harvest festivals, and traditional local fairs featuring seasonal delicacies.
 Whether you’re on the hunt for memorable Michelin meals, cucina povera at its best, or the ultimate wine-tasting session, we have the perfect guide to the best culinary adventures in Tuscany.

 There’s a wealth of festivals

-From antique fairs to organic markets to harvest festivals that celebrate the tastes of fall, there’s a lot going on in Tuscany in October.
+From antique fairs to organic markets to harvest festivals that celebrate the tastes of fall, there’s a wealth of festivals and things to do in Tuscany in October.
+If you’re planning to explore these events, learn more about how to rent a car in Tuscany for convenient travel.

 Meanwhile, Montepulciano’s Oil and Autumn Flavours Festival invites participants to enjoy an equestrian show and a guided walking tour among the town’s famed olive groves, while Montalcino puts on a spectacular medieval feast complete with historical parades, archery contests, and delicious communal dinners starring authentic Maremma specialties and world-class Brunello di Montalcino by the glass during the annual Sagra del Tordo (Festival of the Thrush).